adbidwai/adbidwai/README.md

 ### Hi there 👋

+My name is Aditya.
+I'm currently a graduate student studying robotics at the University of Minnesota Twin Cities.

-I work as a research engineer at the Multi Agent Robotic Motion (MARMot) Lab in NUS, Singapore.
+Previously, I worked as a research engineer at the Multi Agent Robotic Motion (MARMot) Lab in NUS, Singapore.
 I earned my bachelor's degree in Electrical and Computer Engineering from BITS-Pilani, Goa campus in 2022.

 Broadly, I am interested in robotics and autonomy.
 Specifically, I am interested in the synergy between perception and planning so that robots interact with the environment with much more awareness.